Cardiovascular disease in Australia: Overweight

 Being overweight and obese is very common in Australia especially children and teens.
 Almost 69.7% of male and 55.7% of female are overweight.
 The rate for both men and women of obesity is 27.5% (Australian Bureau of statistics).
 It is one of the leading cause of heart disease and cardiovascular disease.

 High blood pressure

 High blood pressure (hypertension) causes stress to the heart and its function that leads to heart disease.
 Males experience heart disease caused by hypertension than women.
 One in five Australians with high blood pressure has heart disease (Nichols, 2014).

-Prevention

-A key step to prevent any type of heart disease is addressing the risk factors.
-Such as not smoking or use of drugs, regular exercising, have healthy diet, maintain healthy weight and have regular health screening to check up on blood pressure.
-These lifestyle changes reduces the risk of developing heart disease (Wood & Gordon, 2011).

-Treatment

-Prescribed medications are given to help improve blood flow, low blood pressure and to relax blood vessel walls.

-A non-surgical procedure called, Angioplasty, could be done to help dilate the narrowed arteries.

-Coronary artery bypass surgery is also another way to treat coronary heart disease.

-Although there are treatments available to treat heart disease, it is a lifelong condition restricting some daily lifestyle routine and incurable.